-The last updates (new cost studies) for decommissioning were prepared in 2016 by NIS Ingenieurgesellschaft mbH on behalf of swissnuclear, the organisation of Swiss nuclear operators.
+The last updates (new cost studies) for decommissioning were prepared in 2021 by NIS Ingenieurgesellschaft mbH on behalf of swissnuclear, the organisation of Swiss nuclear operators.
 These studies took account of the latest knowledge available regarding the decommissioning of nuclear power plants.
-The decommissioning costs for Switzerland's five nuclear power plants and the Central Interim Storage Facility ZZL amount in total 3.8 billion Swiss francs.
-ENSI reviewed the technical aspects of the cost study.
-As part of the specifications for the Cost Study of 2016, the Administrative Commissioning and waste disposal.
-This term refers to cost structures for end-to-end use in all phases of cost planning and cost determination.
-Binding cost structures are meant to lay the foundation for planning costs transparently, comparing them meaningfully, and controlling them effectively as well as for enabling the fund resources to be drawn effectively.
-The specifications for the Cost Study of 2016 also contained instructions on how to deal with inaccuracies and risks.
-To this end, a classification of cost levels was specified and taken into account in the determination and presentation of costs.
+The decommissioning costs for Switzerland's five nuclear power plants and the Central Interim Storage Facility Zwilag amount in total 3.67 billion Swiss francs.
+The update of the cost estimates for decommissioning and waste management is not yet finalised due to a pending court trial (See Section F.2.2).